 Dehaze is also available and works well, although ClearView from DxO PhotoLab works better without adding color shades.
+Keep this in mind while choosing between DxO PhotoLab and Lightroom.
 I also like the “Curve Adjustment” option in the standard Curves control.

 A well-designed Auto Mode works really great, but it seems to me that it overdoes with the HDR setting.
 Shadows and bright areas of the photo were properly configured, without touching the shadow pattern.

 Lightroom allows you to apply filter effects using the “Sets” button which is located at the bottom of the window.